gregcox1979/topAnalysis/README.md

-// Choose ad directory to store everything.
+// Choose directory to store everything.
 We will now call this top_dir

 1. Copy 1_setupFolders.py to top_dir and run
 2. Copy 2_orgFiles to top_dir